Mein Schiff Relax: Design and construction

 The ship was ordered by TUI Cruises in 2018 as the first of two new concept LNG-powered ships.
 At the time of the order, it was to be the largest cruise ship built in Italy.
 The design was based on the Project Mille prototype platform developed by Fincantieri.
-A sister ship, Mein Schiff Flow, will debut in 2026.
+A sister ship, Mein Schiff Flow, will debut in 2026, with two additional unnamed sister ships in 2031 and 2032.
 This new prototype is TUI Cruise's first new design since debuted in 2014.

 The ship was designed with energy efficiency in mind, with dual-fuel configuration, being able to operate on LNG or marine gas oil, and has the ability to transition to alternatives including bio- or e-LNG when it becomes available in the market.
 Mein Schiff Relax also features new catalytic converters meeting Euro 6 standards, a generative turbine using residual heat from the diesel generators that ensures almost emission-free operations while in port, and a shore power connection for ports.

+A team of notable cruise ship designers and architects designed the layout and spaces of Mein Schiff Relax.
+The overall masterplan for the ship was completed by Wilson Butler Architects who also designed the entertainment venues, with other areas designed by 3Deluxe, Tillberg Design of Sweden, and JOI-Design.